Adityabir22BCS14560/ETH-AVAX-MODULE-1-Assessment/README.md

-SPDX License Identifier
+# SPDX License Identifier
-solidity
-Copy code
-// SPDX-License-Identifier: MIT
+* // SPDX-License-Identifier: MIT
 This line specifies the software license for the code, which in this case is the MIT License.

+# Solidity Version
+* pragma solidity ^0.8.13;
+This line sets the Solidity compiler version to 0.8.13 or higher.

 # contract VotingSystem
 It defines a contract named VotingSystem with three state variables: